TomKnightDev/SiconEPOS/README.md

 # SiconEPOS

-The start of an EPOS system, created in React Native, for the Sicon annual conference as a prototype to gauge interest and gather feedback from Sage business partners.
+The start of an EPOS system, created in React Native for the Sicon annual conference as a prototype to gauge interest and gather feedback from Sage business partners.
 I created this with some input from a colleague over a few weeks in evenings and on weekends.

 The backend is the Sicon web api which connects to Sage 200.
 I added extra methods to the web api where needed.